xonq/tutorials/osc.md

 as of 2021 most clusters schedule using Slurm.

 ### Job submission
 You can submit jobs through the command line or by creating a plain text shell `.sh` file.
-I recommend using this as it serves as a log, keeps complex commands readable, and is easily edited via a command line text editor.
+I recommend a shell file as it serves as a log, keeps complex commands readable, and is easily edited via a command line text editor.

 #### shell file